-Pure white cannabis plants are the result of albinism, meaning it is an albino plant.
+Pure white cannabis plants are the result of albinism (or White Colored Weed), meaning it is an albino plant.
 As in animals, albinism occurs in the plant world and is the result of a lack of pigmentation.
 The pigment that makes the parts of the cannabis plant green is chlorophyll.
 This is an essential component for plants and is of vital importance for their photosynthesis process.

 Chlorophyll is a vital compound for the life of all plants.
 Without it, plants cannot perform photosynthesis, the process by which they transform absorbed light into chemical energy.
 Thanks to this, they can make sugars to feed and survive.
 Without chlorophyll, marijuana plants couldn’t absorb light and would end up dying.
-However, it is not a complete albinism but a partial one.
-In other words, due to the lack of pigments, albinism develops only in some areas.
+However, it is not complete albinism but a partial one.
+In other words, due to the lack of pigments, albinism develops only in some areas, giving rise to white-looking weed.

-On the other hand, in other areas, those that are green, photosynthesis is carried out which makes these white plants develop.
-Therefore, the plant will not have to supply nutrients to its white areas and they will grow and flourish without problem.
+On the other hand, in other areas, those that are green, photosynthesis is carried out, which allows these White Weed plants to develop.
+Therefore, the plant will not have to supply nutrients to its white areas, and they will grow and flourish without a problem.

 Reasons for albinism in cannabis plants

-Albinism can occur for various reasons, from genetic factors to environmental conditions.
-Among the environmental conditions, the culture substrate, light, and temperature stand out.
+Albinism can occur for various reasons, from genetic factors to environmental conditions. , raising the question: can weed be white?
+Among the environmental conditions, the culture substrate, light, and temperature stand out, raising the question: what does it mean when weed is white?
 Genetic factors are undoubtedly the most interesting and important.
 Albinism has been known to be a recessive trait.

 In other words, this defect that causes the plant to not develop chlorophyll is not expressed in the first generation of a cross, but rather a back cross must be made with the plant that shows albino traits for it to be expressed.
-Even so, white or albino marijuana plants are still very rare.
-The most common is variegated plants.
+Even so, white marijuana or albino marijuana plants are still very rare.
+The most common are variegated cannabis plants, which show a mix of green and white coloring due to irregular chlorophyll production.

 Variegation is very common in many plant species.
 This process consists of a change in the color pattern of the green areas.
 It can be due to different factors and can only be seen in the green structures of the plant.
-This is caused by the total absence of chloroplasts in some areas which causes a decrease in the formation of nutrients by photosynthesis.
-This results in plants with white edges of the leaves with intermediate discolored areas.
+There are some genes that control the production of chlorophyll in marijuana and, as you already know, it is these pigments that are responsible for giving your plants that greenish color, distinguishing them from all white bud.
+This results in plants with white edges of the leaves and intermediate discolored areas, sometimes referred to as White Weed when the condition appears in cannabis plants.

 On the other hand, there is the one produced by environmental conditions, also called lacking albinism or forced albinism.
 An albino marijuana plant may owe its color to lighting.
 Overexposure to very high light intensity can cause whitening in the most exposed areas.
 It is usually common indoors when plants grow excessively and get too close to the lighting system.
-In these cases, both buds and leaves usually take on a whitish appearance.
+In these cases, both buds and leaves usually take on a whitish appearance, which can contribute to the development of White Weed traits.

 Differences between albino plants and discolored cannabis plants